tillvit/smeditor/guide/basic-guide.md

 ## Placing notes

-There are several ways to start placing notes, but all of them use the note palette on the Edit Steps tab of the playback bar.
+There are several ways to start placing notes, but all of them use the note palette on the Edit Steps tab of the playback toolbar.
 The Tap note is selected by default, but this can be changed by clicking on a different note type or cycling between them using N/M.

 ![Note Palette](basic-guide-assets/palette.png)